Want a Quick Overview?

 PROGRAM OF STUDY

-The specific program of study is selected by the student in consultation with, and approved by the student's adviser.
-All students are required to complete the program's core courses: IME 465 - Design and Control of Quality Systems, IME 482-Manufacturing Engineering Design, IME 483 - Production Planning and Control, and IME 515 - Engineering Optimization Models.
+The specific program of study is selected by the student in consultation with and approved by the student's adviser.
+All students are required to complete the program's core courses: IME 465 - Design and Control of Quality Systems, IME 483 - Production Planning and Control, IME 515 - Engineering Optimization Models, and IME 576 – Advanced Computer Integrated Manufacturing Systems.
 Students having completed these or similar courses as part of a baccalaureate degree may choose other courses in the same core area with the approval of their adviser.

 After all other program requirements are satisfied, a final examination on the course work and related material on the thesis or project will be given.
 In the thesis option, the final examination is an oral examination directed primarily at the material in the thesis.
 This examination is conducted by the advisory committee.
 In the non-thesis option, the final examination is an oral examination directed primarily at the material in the project and related research paper.